 Tom the Piper's Son is about to marry Mary Quite Contrary.
 On the eve of their wedding, evil miser Barnaby hires two henchmen to drown Tom and steal Mary's sheep, cared for by Little Bo ...
 See full summary »

 A happy and unbelievably lucky young Irish immigrant, John Lawless, lands a job as the butler of an unconventional millionaire, Biddle.
 His daughter, Cordelia Drexel Biddle, tires of the ...
 See full summary »

 A young Scottish girl's cat, Thomasina, apparently dies at the hands of her widowed veterinarian father.
 The strained relationship between the girl and her father is eventually repaired with the return of Thomasina and the aid of a beautiful and mysterious "witch" who seems to have powers to revive and heal animals.Written by

 Jeff Hole <email@example.com>

-In the beginning of the movie when Thomasina is running down the street, you can see briefly the shadow of the camera in the bottom left corner.
+At the beginning of the movie when Thomasina is running down the street, we can see briefly the camera's shadow in the bottom left corner.
 See more »